-Term Definition authorship) received from the entity in the 12 months preceding the disclosure; and i.
-The value of any equity interest (e.g., stock, stock option, or other ownership interest) in the entity in the 12 months preceding the disclosure, when aggregated, either exceeds \$10,000 or is more than five percent (5%) of a company's equity for any single business. b.
-In the context of a non-publicly traded entity, an SFI exists if either : i.
-The value of any remuneration received from the entity in the 12 months preceding the disclosure, when aggregated, exceeds \$10,000; or ii.
-When the Faculty or Staff (or the Faculty or Staff's Family) holds any equity interest, even if the value of such interest is zero or unknown; or c.
-Intellectual property rights and interests (e.g., patents, copyrights), upon receipt of income related to such rights and interests. that n ty and Staff should disclose any other financial or related interest night present an actual, potential, or perceived significant conflict erest.
-Examples include: a.
-Payments for activities or services that are outside the scope of the Faculty or Staff's employment at the University; b.
-Consulting fees; C. Royalties; d.
-Payments for speaking engagements; e.
-Consulting and travel; f.
-Service on boards or civic or charitable organizations; and g.
-Gifts. erm Significant Financial Interest does not include the following of financial interests: a.
-Salary, royalties, or other remuneration from the University; b.
+- A financial interest consisting of one or more of the following interests of the Faculty or Staff (and those of the Faculty or Staff's Family) that reasonably appears to be related to the Faculty or Staff's institutional responsibilities. - a.
+In the context of a publicly traded entity, an S.F.I. exists if: - The value of any remuneration (e.g., salary and any payment for services not otherwise identified as salary, such as consulting fees, honoraria, received from the entity in the 12 months preceding the disclosure; and - ii.
+The value of any equity interest (e.g., stock, stock option, or other ownership interest) in the entity in the 12 months preceding the disclosure, when aggregated, either exceeds \$5,000 or is more than five percent (5%) of a company's equity for any single business. - b.
+In the context of a non-publicly traded entity, an S.F.I. exists if either: - The value of any remuneration received from the entity in the 12 months preceding the disclosure, when aggregated, exceeds \$5,000 or - ii.
+When the Faculty or Staff (or the Faculty or Staff's Family) holds any equity interest, even if the value of such interest is zero or unknown or - Intellectual property rights and interests (e.g., patents, copyrights) upon receipt of income related to such rights and interests. - d.
+Reimbursed or sponsored travel related to the investigator's University responsibilities if paid by a sponsor other than a federal, state, or local government agency, an institution of higher education as defined by 20 U.S.C. § 1001(a); an academic teaching hospital; a medical center; or a research institute affiliated with an institution of higher education. - Faculty and Staff should disclose any other financial or related interest that might present an actual, potential, or perceived significant conflict of interest.
+Examples include: - Payments for activities or services that are outside the scope of the Faculty or Staff's employment at the University; - b.
+Consulting fees; - c.
+Royalties; - d.
+Payments for speaking engagements; - e.
+Consulting and travel; - f.
+Service on boards or civic or charitable organizations; and - g.
+Gifts. - 3.
+The term Significant Financial Interest does not include the following types of financial interests: - a.
+Salary, royalties, or other remuneration from the University; - b.
 Income from seminars, lectures, or teaching engagements sponsored by a federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C. § 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education; C. Income from service on advisory committees or review panels for a federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C. § 1001(a), an